 If a Direct Debit payment fails for any reason you will need to make the payment separately.
 The easiest way to do this is to make a card payment online.
 The Direct Debit will resume for the next payment unless it is cancelled.

 Refunds for overpaid council tax

-If you have overpaid your council tax and pay by Direct Debit, you do not need to apply for a refund.
-We will automatically refund the credit to your bank account.
+If you've overpaid, and pay by Direct Debit, you do not need to apply for a refund.
+We'll automatically refund the credit to your bank account.